getlago/lago-docs/changelog/timezones.md

 4. Select a new timezone from the list; and
 5. Click **"Save timezone"** to confirm.

+It can also be set through the API using this [endpoint](../docs/api/organizations/update-organization).

 The organization's timezone applies to all customers by default and determines when billing periods start and end (i.e. when invoices should be generated).

-It can also be set through the API using this [endpoint](../docs/api/organizations/update-organization).
+It is also the reference timezone for most views and lists in the app.

 The organization's timezone can be overwritten by the customer's timezone ([learn more](../docs/guide/customers#invoicing-a-customer)).

 :::tip
-You can hover over any date in the app to see the reference timezones.
+In the app, you can hover over any date with a dotted underline to see the reference timezones.
 :::